 Smoldering test 1 – Lighting Giant Fennel pith with a butane lighter

 For this test, one side of a 10cm / 4’’ long dry Giant Fennel stalk portion was held over the flame of a disposable Butane lighter.
 The pith started hesitantly to smolder.
 If not blown upon, it stopped smoldering and went cold.
 Repeated lighting and strong blowing resulted in a brightly glowing ember.
 It was impossible to blow upon the ember and simultaneously take a photo, as without an additional oxygen supply, the ember immediately went cold.
-I had to blow, and another person had to take the photos.
+I had to blow, and another person had to take the pictures.

 Repeated lightening of the pith with the Butane lighter did not change the former result.
 The pith lit up whenever there was strong blowing (increased oxygen supply).
 As soon as the blowing was stopped, the smoldering went cold and stopped.